furryfixer/filemanager-gksudo2/README.md

 - Refuses to open most binary executable files at all.
 - Refuses to open sockets, or block or character devices
 - Refuses to follow symlinks for files and directories.
+- Insists on password for root instance of filemanager, regardless of sudo credentials

 Of course, if a root instance of a file manager is opened, these safety features are bypassed, and more bad consequences are possible.